For Christmas 2018, her gift was an ex fix holding her pelvis together.

 Kait could see her future of riding a bike outside again someday.

-For the last three weeks in her wheelchair, Kait got on her bike nearly every day to spin her legs.
-The exercise, while it never raised her heart rate notably, got blood moving through her legs, gave her mind the meditative movement it craved, and fueled her inspiration for continuing the simple, but challenging, repetitive, & productive, physical therapy exercises.
+For the last three weeks in her wheelchair, Kait got on her indoor stationary bike nearly every day to spin her legs.
+The exercise, while it never raised her heart rate notably, got blood moving through her legs, gave her mind the meditative movement she craved, and fueled her inspiration for continuing the simple, but challenging, physical therapy exercises.

 Still in the ex fix, Kait progresses from wheelchair to crutches